microsoft/PowerApps-Samples/dataverse/webapi/CSharp-NETx/BasicOperations/README.md

 ### Section 3: Create related entities

 Operations: Create the following entries in one operation: an account, its associated primary contact, and open tasks for that contact.

-These entity types have the following relationships:
+Entity types have the following relationships:

 ```
 Accounts